Ubpa/UDRefl/doc/introduction_en_US.md

 ObjectView ReflMngr::Var(ObjectView obj, Type base, Name field_name, FieldFlag flag = FieldFlag::All) const;
 ```

 Note that the Type `Type` of the result will change according to the Type `Type` of `obj`.
-For example, if `obj` is an rvalue reference, the Type of the result will change to the corresponding rvalue reference Type.If `obj` is` const `, the result type will also be `const`
+For example, if `obj` is an rvalue reference, the Type of the result will change to the corresponding rvalue reference Type.
+If `obj` is `const`, the result type will also be `const`

 #### 2.1.2 Invoke